-How to Use the Hop-on Hop-off Bus in New Zealand
+How to Use the Hop-On Hop-Off Bus in New Zealand

 Hop-on hop-off: it’s as swift as the movement suggests.
 This bus concept works particularly well for backpackers and working holidaymakers who want to see the whole of New Zealand at their own leisure with maximum fun.
 Hop-on hop-off buses are flexible tours allowing you to hop on the bus and hop off the bus almost whenever you like, so you can shape your bus journey around your desired trip.
-But how does the hop-on hop-off bus in New Zealand work?
+But how do the hop-on hop-off buses in New Zealand work?

 The hop-on hop-off bus companies in New Zealand are Kiwi Experience (the green bus), Stray (the orange bus) and Flying Kiwi (the blue bus).
 They all have their own little charms with unique overnight stops and slightly different routes.
 However, the way Kiwi Experience and Stray work are very similar, allowing us to explain them both in this article.
 Yay!

-- National passes are usually valid for a whole year while shorter passes have a time limit.
+- National passes are usually valid for a whole year while shorter passes have a time limit

-- Driver guides book your hostel and activities while giving you their insider knowledge of New Zealand.
+- Driver guides book your hostel and activities while giving you their insider knowledge of New Zealand

-- Hostel accommodation is usually a bunk-style dorm.
+- Hostel accommodation is usually a bunk-style dorm

-- Bus journeys are action-packed with walks, photo opportunities and activities.
+- Bus journeys are action-packed with walks, photo opportunities and activities

 - You pay for food, hostel nights and activities of your choice.

-Choose Your Hop-On Hop-Off Bus Pass
+How to Choose Your Hop-On Hop-Off Bus Pass

 How much time do you have?
 What part of New Zealand do you want to see?
 These questions help you decide on what pass to choose for your bus trip.

-Most of the time, backpackers are keen to see the whole of New Zealand, and we couldn’t recommend that more!
+Most of the time, backpackers are keen to see the whole of New Zealand and we couldn’t recommend that more!
 Choosing a pass that covers most parts of the country is a popular option.
 However, if you have limited time or maybe just want to experience, say, the South Island on the hop-on hop-off bus, then there are passes just for that.

 - Hassle-free bookings for accommodation and activities made by your driver